 - In IP Type, select Tor anonymizer proxy.

 - Click Save.

-The accuracy of Tor proxy detection is dependent on a third party vendor, which is used to identify IP addresses that use Tor.
-The proxy type is only used to evaluate if a proxy is Tor or not.
+The accuracy of Tor proxy detection is dependent on a third-party vendor, which is used to identify IP addresses that use Tor.
+The proxy type is only used to evaluate whether a proxy is Tor or not.